magento/devdocs/src/cloud/project/project-conf-files_magento-app.md

 You can make the mount web accessible by adding it to the [`web`](#web) block of locations.

 {:.bs-callout-warning}
 Once your Magento site has data, do not change the `subpath` portion of the mount name.
 This value is the unique identifier for the files area.
-If you change this name, all files at the old location are permanently deleted.
+If you change this name, you will lose all site data stored at the old location.

 ### `dependencies`